Contested Illnesses Research Group

 Brown University , Providence RI

-Phil Brown was previously Chair of the Medical Sociology Section of the American Sociological Association, and Chair of the Environment and Technology Section of the American Sociological Association.
+Phil Brown was previously Chair of both the Medical Sociology Section and the Environment and Technology Section of the American Sociological Association.
+He received the Fred Buttell Award from the Environment and Technology Section for a lifetime of achievement in environmental sociology.

-Apart from health social movements and environmental health, Phil also studies the Jewish experience in the Catskill Mountains.
+Apart from health social movements and environmental health, Phil Brown also studies the Jewish experience in the Catskill Mountains.
 He is the author of Catskill Culture: A Mountain Rat's Memories of the Great Jewish Resort Area, and editor of In the Catskills: A Century Of The Jewish Experience In “The Mountains.”
-He is a co-founder and President of the Catskills Institute, an organization that works to record and remember the history of the Catskills through yearly conferences (eleven as of August 2005), a newsletter, article reprints, a website (http://catskills.brown.edu), public speaking, coordination and support of scholarly research, and maintaining an archive.
+He is a co-founder and President of the Catskills Institute, an organization that works to record and remember the history of the Catskills through yearly conferences, a newsletter, a website , public speaking, coordination and support of scholarly research, and coordinating a large archival collection.

 Click here for more information: